lindelwa122/dom-wizard/README.md

 router.register(routes);
 ```

-Above we create an initial page with nothing but just a button that says `Click Me - About`.
-If you click on this button you will be taken to the about page. `route` in the options expects an ID of a certain route.
+Above, we create an initial page with nothing but a button that displays `Click Me - About`.
+If you click this button, you will be directed to the about page.
+The `route` in the options expects an ID of a specific route.

-Let's take a look at the functions that will make this magic happen:
+Let's delve into the functions that will make this magic happen:

 - [ ] **register**: This function will register all the routes as it did on the above example.
-- [ ] **configRoute**: This a helper function that **domManager** will invoke when it finds the property `route` in `options`.
+- [ ] **configRoute**: This a helper function that **domManager** will invoke when it finds `route` in `options`.
-- [ ] **activate**: This is a private function that is supposed to add a className of active to the clicked element.
+- [ ] **activate**: This is a private function that is supposed to add a className of `active` to the clicked element.
-- [ ] **deactivate**: A private function that removes the className of active.
+- [ ] **deactivate**: A private function that removes the className of `active`.

-To gain a better understand of the above functions click [here]().
+To gain a better understand of the above functions click [here](https://github.com/lindelwa122/dom-manipulation-library/issues).

  ### createStyleSheet